pierreboulanger/TopFlop/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Rails app to Assess to Top player and the Flop player during a sport's game